phpfontana/detectors/README.md

-# deep-learning-cv
+# Detectors
-Deep Learning for computer vision with PyTorch
+State-of-the-art object detection, segmentation, and tracking implemented with PyTorch.